All Episodes

 I have no idea who this person is.

-Um you shouldn't be providing our energy.
+You shouldn't be providing our energy.

-We we have more than you do.
+We have more than you do.

 We should be producing it here in America.

-I think the guy can you imagine me saying that, Linda?
+I think the guy, can you imagine me saying that, Linda?

-I said we don't need your oil.
+I said, you don't need your oil.

 I think it's great, you know, that you even had the opportunity.